Digital divide: Skills and digital literacy

 Research from 2001 showed that the digital divide is more than just an access issue and cannot be alleviated merely by providing the necessary equipment.
 There are at least three factors at play: information accessibility, information utilization, and information receptiveness.
-More than just accessibility, the digital divide consists on society's lack of knowledge on how to make use of the information and communication tools once they exist within a community.
+More than just accessibility, the digital divide consists of society's lack of knowledge on how to make use of the information and communication tools once they exist within a community.
 Information professionals have the ability to help bridge the gap by providing reference and information services to help individuals learn and utilize the technologies to which they do have access, regardless of the economic status of the individual seeking help.

 Location

-Internet connectivity can be utilized at a variety of locations such as homes, offices, schools, libraries, public spaces, Internet cafes and others.
-There are also varying levels of connectivity in rural, suburban, and urban areas.
+One can connect to the internet in a variety of locations, such as homes, offices, schools, libraries, public spaces, and Internet cafes.
+Levels of connectivity often vary between rural, suburban, and urban areas.

-In 2017, the Wireless Broadband Alliance published the white paper The Urban Unconnected, which highlighted that in the eight countries with the world's highest GNP about 1.75 billion people lived without an Internet connection and one third of them resided in the major urban centers.
-Delhi (5.3 millions, 9% of the total population), São Paulo (4.3 millions, 36%), New York (1.6 mln, 19%), and Moscow (2.1 mln, 17%) registered the highest percentages of citizens that weren't provided of any type of Internet access.
+In 2017, the Wireless Broadband Alliance published the white paper The Urban Unconnected, which highlighted that in the eight countries with the world's highest GNP about 1.75 billion people had no internet connection, and one third of them lived in the major urban centers.
+Delhi (5.3 millions, 9% of the total population), São Paulo (4.3 millions, 36%), New York (1.6 mln, 19%), and Moscow (2.1 mln, 17%) registered the highest percentages of citizens who had no internet access of any type.

-As of 2021, only about half of the world's population had access to the internet leaving 3.7 billion people without internet.
-A majority of those are from developing countries with a large portion of them being women.
-One of the leading factors of this is that globally different governments have different policies relating to issues such as privacy, data governance, speech freedoms as well as many other factors.
-This makes it challenging for technology companies to create an environment for users that are from certain countries due to restrictions put in place in the region.
-This disproportionately impacts the different regions of the world with Europe having the highest percentage of the population online while Africa has the lowest.
-From 2010 to 2014 Europe went from 67% to 75% and in the same time span Africa went from 10% to 19%.
+“As of 2023, 67% of the global population uses the Internet, leaving 2.6 billion people offline, primarily in least developed countries and rural areas.”
+Also, the governments of different countries have different policies about privacy, data governance, speech freedoms and many other factors.
+Government restrictions make it challenging for technology companies to provide services in certain countries.
+This disproportionately impacts the different regions of the world; Europe has the highest percentage of the population online while Africa has the lowest.
+From 2010 to 2014 Europe went from 67% to 75% and in the same time span Africa went from 10% to 19%.“Internet penetration in 2023 ranges from 89% in Europe to 37% in Africa, highlighting persistent global disparities .”